DeepBlue14/Carnation/reports/Report3.md

-# Week #3
+# Report #3
 =====

 ### **Progress Report**
-This week, I began implementation.
+I began implementation.
 Here are a few highlights:

 **Image Matrix Manipulation**
 I found the Node.js library **pngjs**, an API for manipulating images on a